← Back to Blog

 Getting It Out

-Support the engine with a jack (I used a trolley jack → with a block of wood).
+Support the engine with a trolley jack → with a block of wood.
 Remove the four engine-to-gearbox bolts.
 Then carefully slide the engine straight back—it needs to come off the gearbox input shaft cleanly.

 Have a friend help you guide it.
 Engines aren't heavy (about 60kg), but they're awkward, and you don't want to damage anything.